Fiction Editing Service How to Write

 True stories of Tsunami Thailand

-Please visit the web site for “Tsunami Stories Thailand” to read excerpts of these astounding stories.
-If you feel inclined to participate in helping these orphans, you’ll find details on how to purchase “Tsunami Stories Thailand” at the website.
+Please visit the website for "Tsunami Stories Thailand" to read excerpts of these astounding stories.
+If you feel inclined to participate in helping these orphans, you will find details on how to purchase this memorable book at the website.

 Editor's Comment: